Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

-The proof contains a detailed transformation of results that can be obtained in linear regression framework to precision matrix estimation needed here (to make connection with linear regression clearer and overall exposition easier to follow, we often refer to Lemma 17 and related results of \cite{bbsmw21}.
+The proof contains a detailed transformation of results that can be obtained in linear regression framework to precision matrix estimation.
 Since we ultimately aim to use our results for high dimensional outcomes, we need them to hold uniformly over $j = 1, \dots, p,$.
-It is important to note that this is in striking contrast with pointwise results (as are those from, e.g., \cite{bbsmw21} that would be applicable to only one outcome.
+It is important to note that this is in striking contrast with pointwise results (as are those from, e.g., proof of Lemma 17 \cite{bbsmw21} that would be applicable to only one outcome.
 Each of the right side terms in (\ref{pl1-gl1}) will be analyzed in each of Steps 1-3.

 {\bf Step 1.} Start with the first right side term in (\ref{pl1-gl1})

 with $M_j: n \times n$ matrix defined as